KLD997/FreeTune/README.md

   You can right click on both axis and any map value to change the `axis's/map's properties`.

-  By right clicking on any map value you can `sign map values in 3d`.
+  You can quickly modify selected values by right-clicking on any map value.
+This will allow you to `sign map values in 3D` and `Value` -> used to change selected value quickly.

   Every copy and paste buttons are meant for interection with programs like `Excel` and `Libre Calc`.